mumble-voip/mumble-releng-vcpkg/README.md

 #### Preparing build dependencies (Windows)

-Click Start, search for Git Bash and run it.
 Move into this projects directory with the `cd` command.
 Run the following command:

-`./get-mumble_deps.sh`
+`./Get-MumbleDeps.ps1`

 ### GNU/Linux and MacOSX